shmoocon/proceedings-2015/belay/01_cockroach_analysis.md

 # Cockroach Analysis

-Title: Cockroach Analysis: A Statistical Analysis of the Flash and Java Files that Infest the Internet Primary Author Name: David Dorsey
+### A Statistical Analysis of the Flash and Java Files that Infest the Internet

-Primary Author Affiliation: Click Security
-Primary Author Email: trogdorsey@gmail.com Keywords/Tags: Data Science, Machine Learning, malware, swf, java
+## Abstract

-Abstract: Java and Flash are and will continue to be popular attack vectors.
+Java and Flash are and will continue to be popular attack vectors.
 To combat this, we’ll put these two file formats under the microscope and throw some data science at them.
 For each file format, we will take a quick look at its layout and then explore some of the file features.
 Then using a malicious and clean file set, we will walk through the process we took to identify important features and show the results of from several different machine learning algorithms when built from these feature sets.
 We’ll use several open source tools and libraries to perform the data exploration and analysis, including pandas, scikitlearn as well as the data hacking library we’ve already released.
 IPython notebooks containing the analysis will be released at the start of the talk.

-# Cockroach Analysis: A Statistical Analysis of the Flash and Java Files that Infest the Internet

 ## Introduction